Wednesday, February 10, 2021

 I painted three of these (three tries), each a little different.
 (See below for how I tried to fix the sand on the first one.)
 I was practicing different ideas for the sand and ended up liking the use of a tooth brush over a fan brush because the grain of the sand turned out smaller and a little easier to control.

 Watercolors are a little more difficult for me because mistakes are harder to correct.
-With acrylics I can paint over things and change my mind as often as I want.
-I usually start over with watercolors if it is not capturing my intended effect.
-In this series I did salvage the two that I was not as happy with, and I ended up with three nice paintings.
+With acrylics, I can paint over things and change my mind as often as I want.
+I usually start over with watercolors if it does not capture my intended effect.
+In this series, I did salvage the two that I was not as happy with, and I ended up with three nice paintings.
 The one featured below has a little more depth with the extra sand dune.

 Watercolor on acid-free paper